zhoutong1996/aboutMEG/tips.md

     - [Brain2Image: Converting Brain Signals into Images](#brain2image-converting-brain-signals-into-images)
 - [[SVM] SVM on E/MEG](#svm-svm-on-emeg)
     - [Across-subject offline decoding of motor imagery from MEG and EEG](#across-subject-offline-decoding-of-motor-imagery-from-meg-and-eeg)
+- [[模型]增量学习](#%E6%A8%A1%E5%9E%8B%E5%A2%9E%E9%87%8F%E5%AD%A6%E4%B9%A0)
+- [[classification]Across-subject offline decoding of motor imagery from MEG and EEG](#classificationacross-subject-offline-decoding-of-motor-imagery-from-meg-and-eeg)
+- [[classification]Decrypting wrist movement from MEG signal using SVM classifier](#classificationdecrypting-wrist-movement-from-meg-signal-using-svm-classifier)

 <!-- /TOC -->